-- The Seattle Preschool Program Levy was proposed by Mayor Murray and the City Council.
+- The Seattle Preschool Program Levy was proposed by Mayor Murray and the City Council, and was approved by voters in 2014.

 - The Plan is anchored in evidence-based practice, acknowledging that program quality is vital to success.